 Class B Biosolids

 The second class of biosolids based on pathogens is Class B biosolids.
-These do not require time of use testing, but you still need to make sure you test for pathogens based on how many pounds of biosolids that you generate.
-There are some restrictions and bio cells, which I’ll get into later with the Class B, but basically, those restrictions are on crop, harvesting, animal grazing, and public access.
+These do not require time-of-use testing, but you still need to make sure you test for pathogens based on how many pounds of biosolids that you generate.
+There are some restrictions and bio cells, which I’ll get into later with Class B, but basically, those restrictions are on crop, harvesting, animal grazing, and public access.

 So if you treat a farm field with Class B biosolids, there are some heavy restrictions that you must follow or the person that plants must follow.
 And I’ll get into those a little later, but I’m going to move on to heavy metals, which is the second way we help classify biosolids.

 Probably pretty hard to read, but these are the tables that show you the amount of heavy metal concentrations that you can have in your biosolids.
 And based on those, you can have your biosolids classified by the DNRs Class I or Class II.
 There are ten heavy metals in total.
 But I think there might be less for the DNR higher quality.
 Biosolids have stricter regulations on metals.
 And if you have regular biosolids, you just have to meet ceiling concentration limits.
 However, whether they’re high quality or normal quality, you still have to meet the cumulative and annual pollutant loading rates for the biosolids.